Get travel and medical insurance

 Given recent terrorist attacks in European cities, Irish citizens are advised to follow the advice of police and local authorities and to exercise increased vigilance, especially if attending large public gatherings or other crowded locations.
 Attacks could occur at any time and could target tourist attractions, restaurants, transport hubs or other public areas.

-Visitors should be aware that shortages of some essential supplies are being reported, including medical supplies.
+Visitors should be aware that there are occasionally shortages of some essential supplies in Greece, particularly medical supplies.
 Make sure you have sufficient medical supplies (including prescription medicines) for the duration of your stay and any unforeseen delays.

 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.